For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

 IHA physicians follow Catholic health care guidelines, Middleton wrote, which requires that physicians "not promote or condone contraceptive practices."

-Dr. Barbara Golder, the editor of the Catholic Medical Association journal the Linacre Quarterly, says that language about morality is ubiquitous in contracts — and that it's reasonable that religious institutions might not want to be associated with abortion providers.
+Dr. Barbara Golder, the editor of the Catholic Medical Association journal, Linacre Quarterly, says that language about morality is ubiquitous in contracts — and that it is reasonable that religious institutions might not want to be associated with abortion providers.

 "The person is seen primarily as Dr. X of Catholic hospital Y, and then it turns out that Dr. X of Catholic hospital Y is doing abortions on the weekends," Golder says.
 "There's sort of a cognitive dissonance about that.
 It's in opposition to what Catholic health care is."

-According to Lance Leider, a Florida attorney who has reviewed hundreds of physician contracts, it is "exceedingly common" for contracts, not just at religiously-affiliated hospitals, to include language about the reasons an employer can fire a doctor, including but not limited to morality clauses.
+According to Lance Leider, a Florida attorney who has reviewed hundreds of physician contracts, it is "exceedingly common" for contracts, not just at religiously affiliated hospitals, to include language about the reasons an employer can fire a doctor, including but not limited to morality clauses.

 "There's always a laundry list of things the employer can terminate the contract for," Leider says.
 "There's usually a catch-all.
 Anything that calls into question the reputation of the practice."

-These clauses tend to be vague, León adds, which means employers can invoke them to prevent a wide range of activities, like political activity, controversial posts on social media, or, in religious hospitals, physicians spending time at clinics that provide abortions.
+These clauses tend to be vague, León adds, which means employers can invoke them to prevent a wide range of activities, like political activity, controversial posts on social media or, in religious hospitals, physicians spending time at clinics that provide abortions.

-The restrictions may have ramifications not only for physicians, but for many clinics that provide abortions.
+The restrictions may have ramifications not only for physicians but for many clinics that provide abortions.
 Smaller clinics may be staffed almost entirely with part-time doctors, and when they can't find enough, they're sometimes left unable to meet the demand for services.

-"We don't have full-time doctors," says Shelly Miller, the executive director of Scotsdale Women's Center in Detroit, Mich., one of the clinics where Remski worked.
+"We don't have full-time doctors," says Shelly Miller, the executive director of Scotsdale Women's Center in Detroit, one of the clinics where Remski worked.
 "We really cannot afford to have a provider sit here all day and wait for patients to come in."

-Through her involvement with the National Abortion Federation, Miller often talks with other directors of small clinics that provide abortions, and sometimes other women's health services.
-She says that many of her counterparts say they exclusively hire part-time physicians because they simply don't need somebody full-time.
-If more physicians are prohibited from part-time abortion work, Miller worries it may put some smaller clinics out of business.
+Through her involvement with the National Abortion Federation, Miller often talks with other directors of small clinics that provide abortions and sometimes other women's health services.
+She says that many of her counterparts say they exclusively hire part-time physicians because they simply don't need somebody full time.
+If more physicians are prohibited from part-time abortion work, it may put some smaller clinics out of business, Miller worries.

 It's hard to know exactly how many of these clinics primarily use part-time staff, according to Rachel Jones, who studies the demographics of U.S. abortion services at the Guttmacher Institute, a family planning research organization.
 Ninety-five percent of abortions take place in clinics as opposed to hospitals, Jones notes, which may be more likely to utilize a team of part-time staff.